DanielSpeller/InterpolationCurveCapacitorDischarge/README.md

-Using Matplotlib to interpolate data points collected during the discharge of a capacitor
+Using Matplotlib and Schemdraw to interpolate data points collected during the discharge of a capacitor and draw experiment design